spamathur/SocialMedia/README.md

 Worked on the client-server classes.

 `Sparsh Mathur:`
-Worked on creating test cases and debugging for issues arising in the client.
+Worked on creating test cases and debugging and formatting code.

 `Amrit Multani:`
 Wrote the ReadMe and helped with test cases.